Do I Qualify?

 Arizona

-Arizona provides limited reciprocity for those who are considered “visiting qualifying patients.”
+Arizona provides limited medical marijuana reciprocity for those who are considered “visiting qualifying patients.”
 To be a qualifying patient, you need to hold an out-of-state medical cannabis card and live outside of Arizona or have only lived in Arizona for fewer than 30 days.
 Qualifying patients must also be licensed in their home state with a condition that meets Arizona’s medical card criteria.
 These conditions are:

 • Cancer